How to reduce electricity costs

 This is a charge that varies on a month-to-month basis and is charged on the actual demand measured in kilovolt ampere (kVA).
 Demand charge is the highest actual kVA recorded over a 30-minute period during the billing period.

-• Step 3: Analysing your bill and consumption
+• Step 3: Analysing your electricity bill and consumption

 • Step 4: Take action